I am a research officer in the research team of Dr Spyridon Theofilopoulos.

 My current research involves identifying the function and mechanism of action of cholesterol metabolites, up- or down-regulated in Parkinson’s disease (PD) patients.
 Any newly identified neuroprotective agents will be examined to determine if they can prevent or rescue phenotypic features of PD in models of PD.

-Further to my research role, I also contribute to teaching at different levels across the medical school, including undergraduate lecturing in genetics, biochemistry and applied medical science as well as graduate entry medicine.
+Further to my research role, I also contribute to teaching at different levels across the medical school.